-My Vintage Porcelain Collection
+My Vintage Porcelain Collection (With Photos)

-Collecting Porcelain: A Glimpse at My Vintage Collection
+A Glimpse at My Vintage Porcelain Collection

 I started selling collectibles online a while back.
 The host website guidelines required that I fully describe anything I sell.
 In doing my research for the items I was selling, I found fascinating information on identifying porcelain by its mark.